 Non Thesis Option Traditionally, the master’s in Science Education has been structured for practitioners.
 This works well for students expecting the master’s to be their terminal degree.

 Thesis Option Those students who wish to pursue an advanced degree are better served to choose the thesis option.
 Students MUST apply for consideration for this option.
 This work can prepare the students for doctoral level research.

 Mathematics Education coursework is a content-oriented program with two tracts.
-The High School/Dual Credit tract, for those with an undergraduate degree in mathematics or, at the minimum, a minor in mathematics, focuses on further development of mathematical content and pedagogical content knowledge (PCK).
-The Middle School tract, the Foundations in Mathematics series, is designed for building competence in mathematics content and PCK in middle school math instruction.
+The High School/Dual Credit track, for those with an undergraduate degree in mathematics or, at the minimum, a minor in mathematics, focuses on further development of mathematical content and pedagogical content knowledge (PCK).
+The Middle School track, the Foundations in Mathematics series, is designed for building competence in mathematics content and PCK in middle school math instruction.